MRHS-Robotics/documentation/howtos/howto_contribute.md

 That all probably sounds confusing.
 There are reasons for this complexity, but they really aren't important to what we're trying to do here, so we will provide a somewhat cryptic command that you can use to do all three steps at once, and not worry about the details today.

-We assume here that you've closed the terminal window you used to clone the repository originally, if not then go ahead and skip steps 1 and 2 below.
+We assume here that you've closed the terminal window that you used to clone the repository originally.
+If not then go ahead and skip to step 3, where we provide the command line you want to use for pushing your updates to GitHub.

 1. Open a terminal window and/or bash shell